jcoffin/jcoffin.github.com/_posts/2010-10-25-cohesion-and-coupling.md

 ---
-layout: default
+layout: post
-title: Cohesion and Coupling&colon; Principles of Orthogonal, Object Orientated Programming
+title: "Cohesion and Coupling: Principles of Orthogonal, Object Orientated Programming"
 ---

 # {{ page.title }}

+*This is a first of a small series on the fundamental principles of object orientated programming.
+Most examples will be in Ruby.*

 ## Orthogonal Software